 Along the Storfjord, the traditional industry has always been agriculture, combined with hunting and fishing.
 The food industry is now a major enterprise in Stranda municipality, with production of for example cured meats and the popular frozen pizza, Grandiosa.
 Other important industries are fish farming, furniture manufacturing and the extraction of sand and olivine minerals.

 There are still many active farms (sheep, goats and cattle) in the fjord areas.
 In Valldal, fruit and strawberry production is a major part of the local commerce.

 Tourism is a year-round full-time industry for many, part-time for others.
 The huge influx of tourists during the summer months provides the opportunity for local retailers to maintain a broader range of products than the local customer base would otherwise allow.

 In the middle of the 1800s, Sunnmøre and Geiranger were "discovered" as travel destinations by British mountaineering pioneers.
 A few years later, in 1869, the first tourist cruise ship sailed into the Geirangerfjord.

 The increasing numbers of visitors led to the establishment of a local transport company, bringing tourists up Geirangerveien (the Geiranger Road) to Djupvasshytta Cabin.
 In the beginning, horses and carriages were used.
 Later, motor vehicles were imported; these were specially adapted to the local conditions.

 Since this time, many hotels and cabins have been established along the route.

-A number of better roads have made it easier to travel, among them the Trollstigen Mountain Road (only open during the summer), and Nibbevegen and Ørnevegen (the Eagle Road), which both are open all year.
+A number of better roads have made it easier to travel, among them the Trollstigen Mountain Road and Nibbevegen (only open during the summer), and Ørnevegen (the Eagle Road) which are open all year.

 Tourism has expanded from its humble beginnings in the 1800s into a major industry in the region.
 Current estimates show that approximately 600,000 tourists visit the area of the Geirangerfjord and Trollstigen each summer.